 For the Crust

 - Preheat oven to 160 degrees celcius.
 Add the Tennis Biscuits to a food processor and process until it resembles breadcrumbs

 - Add the melted butter and combine well.
-Press evenly, using the back of a spoon, into a 22cm or slightly smaller greased springform tin and refrigerate until filling is ready
+Press evenly, using the back of a spoon, into a 20cm greased springform tin and refrigerate until filling is ready

 - Whisk the cream cheese, mascarpone, vanilla essence and sugar.
 Beat the eggs separately and add it to the mixture

 - Pour the mixture over the Tennis Biscuit crust.
 Cover the base of the springform tin with foil